-Headaches worse with mild head trauma than more severe traumaJune 20th, 2012 in Health /
+Headaches worse with mild head trauma than more severe traumaJune 20, 2012 in Medicine & Health / Health

 (HealthDay) -- People who've had a mild traumatic brain injury have more severe headaches and a greater number of headaches than those who've had moderate to severe brain injury, a new study finds.

 "We have known that headache is the most common physical symptom after traumatic brain injury, but we wanted to study headache prospectively including whether severity of injury had an impact in prevalence," study lead author Dr. Sylvia Lucas, of the University of Washington Medical Center, in Seattle, said in an American Headache Society news release.

 She and her colleagues evaluated patients with mild, moderate or severe traumatic brain injury at three, six and 12 months after their brain injury.
 Those with mild injury were more likely to report new or worse headaches than those with moderate to severe injury.